-Bit 1:0 - NBUSYBK[1:0]: Busy Bank Flag
+• 1-0 - NBUSYBK1:0 - Busy Bank Flag

-These flags are set by hardware to indicate the number of busy bank for the selected endpoint as shown in Table 21-6.
+Set by hardware to indicate the number of busy bank.

 For IN endpoint, it indicates the number of busy bank(s), filled by the user, ready for IN transfer.

 For OUT endpoint, it indicates the number of busy bank(s) filled by OUT transaction from the host.